Mandla-tech/Mandla-tech/README.md

 👋 **Hi there I'm Mandla**

-I'm a passionate technology enthusiast with a strong interest in web and software development.
+I'm a passionate technology enthusiast with a strong interest in Web and Software Development as well as Security.

--💡  I like to explore new technologies and develop software solutions.
+-💡  I like to explore new technologies and develop software solutions with security in mind.
 I am a passionate FrontEnd developer.

 - 🔭 I’m currently in a bootcamp, sharpening my skills in React, Node.js, and Docker to expand my expertise from front-end to full-stack development.